shnplr/nodejs-ex/README.md

 #### Setting environment variables

-To take a look at environment variables set for each pod, run `oc env pods --all --list`.
+To take a look at environment variables set for each pod, run `oc set env pods --all --list`.

 We need to add the environment variable `MONGO_URL` to our Node.js web app so that it will utilize our MongoDB, and enable the "Page view count" feature.
 Run: